hoffoh/redhat/README.md

-# Scripts to help troubleshooting Rafrojas
+# Scripts to help troubleshooting Openshift Data Foundations by Rafrojas

+Here a set of scripts to collect data on Openshift Data Foundations, those scripts are tested on lab clusters, are providing an output file with the content of the executed commands.
 NOTE: If you find any issue running them please reach me at rafrojas@redhat.com

-# Used on supportshell
+# Used on supportshell, for internal use

-### To generate a glusterfs report of the cluster
+## To generate a glusterfs report of the cluster

     - bash ./checksos.sh

 Will scan home directory for case numbers and give a list, you need to select the case to get a list of sos-reports, finally select the number of the report to get data

-### To generate a Ceph/ODF report of general status on Supportshell with a ODF Must-gather
+## To generate a Ceph/ODF report of general status on Supportshell with a ODF Must-gather

     - bash ./PreChecks.sh